Shudder (streaming service)

-Shudder is an American subscription video on-demand over-the-top streaming service.
-The service primarily distributes horror, thriller, and supernatural fiction titles, owned and operated by AMC Networks.
-The streaming service offers original films, TV series—such as Creepshow, based on the 1982 film—and documentary series.
-Shudder's library also features non-original programming, including well-known horror films.
-Shudder annually airs a Halloween "Ghoul Log" (a Halloween-themed equivalent to the Yule Log).
+Shudder is an American subscription video on-demand over-the-top streaming television service owned and operated by AMC Global Media.

+It primarily distributes horror, thriller, and supernatural fiction titles, including original programming—such as Creepshow (based on the 1982 film—and docuseries).
+The service's content are distributed on home video by RLJE Films under the platform's label.

 Distribution

-Shudder began with an invite-only beta testing in the United States the summer of 2015.
+Shudder began with an invite-only beta testing in the United States in mid-2015.
 By October 2016, Shudder was fully out of beta testing and had expanded to Canada, the United Kingdom, and Ireland.
+It was also one of VRV's partners to have a channel at VRV from its initial launch in late 2016 to mid 2019.

 Shudder is available on Android and Apple mobile devices, Amazon Fire devices, Android TV, Apple TV, Roku, Xbox One, Xbox Series X/S, Chromecast as well as subscription via Amazon Video in monthly or annual subscriptions.
 Shudder was also available as part of the VRV combo pack from August 2017 through July 2019.

 In the US, a monthly subscription currently runs at $6.99 each month, while in other countries the price is adjusted according to the local currency.

 On August 16, 2020, Shudder extended its operations to Australia and New Zealand.

 In October 2022, Shudder was included as part of a bundle package during the launch of the AMC+ streaming service in New Zealand.